 Peanut butter layer:

-- In a blender, process the dates until it’s all chopped up, transfer to a bowl with the cooled oats.
+In a blender, process the dates until it’s all chopped up, transfer to the bowl with oats and seeds.

-- Add the peanut butter mix to the oats and dates, and measure in the leftover ingredients.
-Mix until it’s all incorporated.
+Add the peanut butter mix to the oats, seeds and dates, and mix until it’s all incorporated and deliciously sticky.

-- Pour the mixture into a prepared baking tray ( with parchment paper going all the way up and over the sides, I used 22cmx22cm) and smooth with a wet spatula.
+Pour the mixture into a prepared baking tray ( with parchment paper going all the way up and over the sides, I used a large bread loaf tin) and smooth with a wet spatula.
 Make sure to get it nice and tightly packed, you want the base to hold together well.

 Peanut butter layer:

-- Chop up the chocolate and put in a heatproof bowl with the coconut milk and coconut oil.
-Microwave in 20 sec increments, stirring until combined (don’t microwave it for longer stretches, because the mixture could split)
+Chop up the chocolate and put in a heatproof bowl with the coconut milk and coconut oil.
+Microwave in 20 sec increments, stirring until melted and combined (don’t microwave it for longer stretches, because the mixture could split)

-- Pour onto the peanut butter layer and Leave in refrigerator to set for at least 4 hours.
+Pour over the peanut butter layer and garnish with chopped peanuts and a sprinkling of flaky sea salt if desired.
+Leave in refrigerator to set for at least 4 hours.